jProgr/jprogr.github.io/_posts/2023-02-17-mini-sentences.md

 - mi name a… - My name is…
 - tu i veni e de ke? - Where are you from?
 - mi i veni de… - I'm from…
-- mi e joli ke mi i de enkonte a  tu - Pleased to meet you
+- mi e joli ke mi i de enkonte a tu. - Pleased to meet you.
 - bon maten - Good morning (Morning greeting)
-- bon afa-semi-dia - Good afternoon (Afternoon greeting)
+- bon afa-semi-dia. - Good afternoon (Afternoon greeting).
 - bon eve - Good evening (Evening greeting)
 - bon eve - Good night
-- adio - Goodbye (Parting phrases)
+- salu. - Goodbye (Parting phrases)
 - bon luki! - Good luck!
 - bon! - Cheers!
 Good Health!
 (Toasts used when drinking)
 - i ave a bon dia - Have a nice day
 - i joli a manja - Bon appetit / Have a nice meal
-- adio - Bon voyage / Have a good journey
+- salu. - Bon voyage / Have a good journey
 - ja - Yes
 - no - No
 - mebi - Maybe